-- 1. If all vertices of ${\sf G}$ have been numbered, stop. - 2.
+- 1. If all vertices of G have been numbered, stop. - 2.
 Set i = 0. - 3.
-Choose any unnumbered vertex $v \in G$ . - 4.
-If v has no edge out, we number it N i, set i = i + 1, and return to Step 3. - 5.
-If v has been visited before (encounter a cycle), then - Collapse all the vertices in the cycle as a single vertex $v{\text{macro}}$ ; - Connect $v{\text{macro}}$ with all vertices which were connected to member(s) of $v{\text{macro}}$ ; - Thus we obtain a new graph G'.
+Choose any unnumbered vertex $v \in G$. - 4.
+If v has no edge out, we number it N-i, set i=i+1, and return to Step 3. - 5.
+If v has been visited before (encounter a cycle), then - Collapse all the vertices in the cycle as a single vertex $v{\rm macro}$; - Connect v{macro} with all vertices which were connected to member(s) of v{macro} ; - Thus we obtain a new graph G'.
 Goto Step 2 and continue with G'.

-Example 7.3 (Finding strongly connected components of a graph).
-The above algorithm is visualized in Figures 7.4, which we have a 2D flow problem.
-First we assume that we start from vertex 1 and then follow the path and we encounter a cycle.
-We collapse $\{4, 5, 6\}$ as a single vertex $v{\text{macro}} = 4'$ and return from the beginning.
+Example 7.7 (Finding strongly connected components of a graph).
+The above algorithm is visualized in Figures 7.4, in which we consider a 2D flow problem.
+First we assume that we start fig:gt2-5 from vertex 1 and then follow the path and we encounter a cycle.
+We collapse $\{4, 5, 6\}$ as a single vertex $v{\text{macro}} = 4'$ and continue with the new graph.
 Following the path

 Figure 7.4: Finding strongly connected components of a directed graph again we have a cycle.
-We collapse the cycle and set $4'' = \{4', 7, 8\}$ .
+We collapse the cycle and set $4'' = \{4', 7, 8\}$.
 The next step is again collapsing a cycle $\{4'', 3, 4''\}$ to a vertex 3'.
-What is left after this step is a simple graph with three vertices, which precisely looks like the one corresponding to 1D convection dominated problem.
+What is left after this step is a simple graph with three vertices.

-$$1 \to 2 \to 3 \to 4 \to 5 \to 6 \to 4,$$
+$$1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 5 \rightarrow 6 \rightarrow 4$$

-$$1 \to 2 \to 3 \to 4' \to 7 \to 8 \to 4',$$
+$$1 \rightarrow 2 \rightarrow 3 \rightarrow 4' \rightarrow 7 \rightarrow 8 \rightarrow 4'$$

 Apparently, this algorithm has a drawback that there might be quite a lot of renumbering when collapsing the cycles.
 The fix is to use a stack as proposed by Tarjan and do not renumber anything until the whole connected component is in the stack.
-This reduces the renumbering dramatically and such an algorithm is linear in the total number of vertices and edges in the graph.
-In turn, for finite element stiffness matrices and their graphs, this algorithm is linear in the number of unknowns, because these matrices have just a few number of non-zeros per row, i.e., each vertex is incident with only few edges (only a bounded number independent of the mesh size h).
-A computer program realizing the above Tarjan's algorithm can be found in the article by Gustavson [103].
-A good explanation and a lots of examples related to the Tarjan's algorithm are to be found in [96].
-A better and more general algorithm is known as the Cross-Wind-Block method by Wang and Xu [184].
+This reduces the cost dramatically and such an algorithm is linear in the total number of vertices and edges in the graph.
+In turn, for finite element stiffness matrices and their corresponding graphs, this algorithm is linear in the number of unknowns, because these matrices have just a few number of non-zeros per row, i.e., each vertex is incident with only few edges (only a bounded number independent of the mesh size h).
+A computer program realizing the above Tarjan's algorithm can be found in the article by Gustavson [107].
+A good explanation and a lots of examples related to the Tarjan's algorithm can be found in [100].